finnito/Science/content/11sci/as90950/_index.md

 ### Lesson 2

-- If possible, do the Yeast Fermentation Experiment, you can substitute balloons for plastic bags or something else capable of containing the air.
+- If possible, do the Yeast Fermentation Whakamātau, you can substitute balloons for plastic bags or something else capable of containing the air.

 ### Lesson 3